githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc001/README.md

-describes what the function does; the verb `strmize` means to generate a linear stream (more precisely, a value of `strm_vt`), and the `gte` prefix indicates that the generated stream consists of integer greater than or equal to the integer argument passed to `sint_gte$strmize`.
+describes what the function does; the verb `strmize` means to generate a linear stream (more precisely, a value of `strm_vt`), and the `gte` prefix indicates that the generated stream consists of integers greater than or equal to the integer argument passed to `sint_gte$strmize`.

 Note that `fix` is a keyword in ATS3 for constructing an anonymous